MerjaKreivi/Social-Media-Text-Annotator/readme_Hate_Speech_Annotation_Framework.md

 In ‘none’-subcategory the target of HS is not mentioned, or HS is presented as trolling, where clear target does not exist.

 ### HStopic
 Hate speech topic category ‘HStopic’ is used to label sample content into one or several topic subcategories (18 different topic subcategories), where subcategories are:

 <li>   national, ethnic, foreign, immigration, religion, politics, opinion, work, sexual, gender, women, appearance, health, status, social media, family (school, friends), trolling, and other

-The other subcategory is available for complex cases to smooth manual labeling process.
+The 'other' subcategory is available for complex cases to smooth manual labeling process.

 ### HSform
 Hate speech form category ‘HSform’ is used to label sample content into one or several form, type, or style describing subcategories.
 HS form category identifies 14 different subcategories including

 <li>   threat, insult, discrimination, harassment, incitement, disinformation, targeting, sarcasm, idiom, swearing, violence, bully, granulated, and undefined

-The undefined (or something else) subcategory is available for complex cases to smooth manual labeling process.
+The 'undefined' (or something else) subcategory is available for complex cases to smooth manual labeling process.

 ### Sample in urban Finnish

-xxxx
+Words and symbols written together (as granulated or coded text) on an original unprocessed ‘raw’ text sample were separated by a space.

 ### Sample in correct Finnish

-xxxx
+Words and text including typos, or intentionally incorrectely written text (as granulated or coded text) on an original unprocessed ‘raw’ text sample were manually processed into more ‘correct’ text format.
+Therefore on manually processed ‘correct’ text samples typos and granulated samples were changed into more correct form grammatically.

 ### Undefined and unfinished categories and subcategories (like 'Main Emotion' category)